-This vegan banana pudding is made with freshly sliced bananas, homemade vegan vanilla pudding, and crispy vanilla wafers!
+This Southern-style vegan banana pudding is made with freshly sliced bananas, homemade vegan vanilla pudding, and crisp vanilla wafers!
 You'll love the dairy-free and egg-free version of this classic Southern dessert.

-If this is your first time trying banana pudding, you're in for a treat.
+If this is your first time trying any kind of banana pudding, then you're in for a treat.
 Banana pudding isn't just what you might expect it to be.
 Yes, it's bananas and pudding.

 But it's also softened vanilla wafers and whipped topping, all together in one delicious scoop!
 This vegan version of banana pudding is inspired by classic Southern banana pudding.